uga-libraries/format-report/documentation/standardize_formats_guidelines.md

 Use these guidelines for assigning format types and format standardized names to new formats encountered in our holdings.
 Add these to standardize_formats.csv in this repo.

+If there is already another version of a format in standardize_formats.csv, use the same format type and format standardized name.

 ## Format Type
 Format type starts with MIME type categories, with additional types added where more nuance is needed for meaningful results.